Rudiio/light-git-commit/README.md

 ## Usage

-### Commands

-The extension allows 3 commands:

-- `Light commit: 🚀 Create a new light (conventional) commit.` to select a template and inject it directy in your **source control inputbox**.
-- `Light commit: 📦 Add a new light commit template.` to modify an existing template or create a whole new one.
-- `Light commit: 🧹 Delete an existing commit template.` to delete an existing template.

 ### Source control input completion

 The extension introduce a **simple** completion system into to inject **intuitively** your commit messages.